tuzig/www.terminal7.dev/content/posts/android.md

 deadlines, unchanging managers, and customers who believe they know everything.

 ### Me:
-To combat my low energy levels, I found the cure in taking on an intern, Eyal, and rekindling my passion for programming.
+To replenish my energy, I took an intern,
+Eyal,  and the experience has been great.
+Eyal rekindled my passion for programming.
+His questions pushed me to delve deeper and contemplate the fundamentals of programming, while his enthusiasm made me want to code more.
+Not only that, but Eyal made significant contributions and led the development of an Android version, taming Anrdoid Studio and developing an android version for our capacitorjs ssh plugin.

 Next week, Eyal will be joining the Army, and I'll miss him.
-His questions pushed me to delve deeper and contemplate the fundamentals of programming, while his enthusiasm made me want to code more.
-Not only that, but Eyal made significant contributions and led the development of an Android version, including a capacitorjs ssh plugin.

 ### coplilot:
 I'll miss him too.
 He was an outstanding intern.
 I'm going to miss him so much.
 I'm going t

 ### Me:
-If you manage an R&D team or have any influence over the hiring process, I highly recommend identifying your experts and offering them interns.
-It not only revitalizes them but also allows you to hire young, loyal talent.
+So if you manage have any influence over your employee's hiring process, I highly recommend identifying your masters and offering them interns.
+It revitalizes the veterans and brings on board young, loyal talent.

 If you're a programmer like us and own a tablet, join the future and install Terminal7.